 Learning for Sustainability is embedded in Scottish Education.
 Greening the School Estate is one example of LfS in EAC schools.
 For more information, resources and links to partner organisations see Websites for Support – LfS and Global Citizenship.

 This is a new initiative in East Ayrshire (begun in late 2020).
-Currently, we are working with 7 pilot schools.
+Initially, we worked with 7 pilot schools.

 We will value, enjoy, protect and enhance the environments and communities around our schools.